 Under the Clery Act, colleges and universities use timely warnings to inform the campus community of potential threats against which they can take preventive measures.
 These ongoing disclosure requirements, when implemented, can help to create and promote a safe campus environment.

 Timely Warning Notices are typically issued for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting system (NIBRS) crime classifications: major incidents of arson, aggravated assaults, and murder/non-negligent manslaughter, robbery, burglary, hate crimes, sex offenses, dating violence, domestic violence and stalking.
 Cases of aggravated assault, sex offenses, and stalking, dating and domestic violence are considered on a case-by-case basis, depending on the facts of the case and the information known by the college.
 For example, if an alleged assault occurs between two students who have a disagreement, there may be no on-going threat to the college community members and a Timely Warning Notice would not be distributed.
 Cases involving sexual assault are often reported long after the incident occurred, in which case there is no ability to distribute a “timely” warning to the community.
 Thus, whether to issue a Timely Warning Notice based on a reported sex offense will be determined on a case by case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by the college.
 Similarly, the college will assess reports of property crimes and will distribute a Timely Warning Notice in the event of a pattern of crime that poses a serious or continuing threat to the community.
-The Director of Campus Safety and Emergency Management or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Timely Warning Notice is warranted.
+The Associate Dean of Students and Director of Emergency Management or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Timely Warning Notice is warranted.
 Timely Warnings also may be posted for other crime classifications and locations, as deemed necessary.
 Timely Warning Notices will be issued to students and employees in a manner that is timely, that withholds the names as confidential, and in a manner that aids in the prevention of future similar crimes.

 The following information is typically included in a Timely Warning if available: